ClariceR/bevy-examples/notes.md

 Only one resource of each type can be stored in a World at any given time.

 ---
+## Some()?

+Sometimes it's desirable to catch the failure of some parts of a program instead of calling panic!; this can be accomplished using the Option enum.

+The Option\<T> enum has two variants:

+- None, to indicate failure or lack of value, and
+- Some(value), a tuple struct that wraps a value with type T.

+The [primary_window](https://docs.rs/bevy/latest/bevy/window/struct.PrimaryWindow.html) property is of type Option\<Window>.

+The WindowPlugin will spawn a Window entity with this component if primary_window is Some.

+---
 All links:

 [Bevy Prelude Doc](https://docs.rs/bevy/latest/bevy/prelude/index.html)